-Cub Scouts is a year-round program for first graders (or boys at least 6 years of age) to fifth graders (or boys at least 10 years of age), uniquely designed to meet the needs of young boys and their parents.
+Cub Scouts is a year-round program for first graders (or boys and girls at least 6 years of age) to fifth graders (or boys and girls at least 10 years of age), uniquely designed to meet the needs of young boys and girls and their parents.
 The program offers fun and challenging activities that promote character development and physical fitness.
-Service projects, ceremonies, games, and other activities guide boys through the core values and give them a sense of personal achievement.
-Through positive peer group interaction and parental guidance, boys also learn honesty, bravery, and respect.
+Service projects, ceremonies, games, and other activities guide boys and girls through the core values and give them a sense of personal achievement.
+Through positive peer group interaction and parental guidance, boys and girls also learn honesty, bravery, and respect.
 Family involvement is an essential part of Cub Scouts, and parents are encouraged to play an active role in the program.
-Through interaction between parents, leaders, and friends, boys learn citizenship, compassion, and courage.
+Through interaction between parents, leaders, and friends, young people learn citizenship, compassion, and courage.
 This family-centered and community-centered approach to learning means that Cub Scouting is truly time well spent.

 STEM (Science, Technology, Engineering, and Math)

 The Boy Scouts of America has a long history of aligning with schools and educators through its character-based programs that help prepare today’s youth to be tomorrow’s leaders.
 Through hands-on STEM (Science, Technology, Engineering & Math) activities and learning experiences, Scouting helps guide young people on the trail to a lifelong appreciation for STEM experiences in the outdoors as well as the indoors.
 The BSA STEM Program makes Scouting, schools, and educators the ideal team.